pmli/h2-opt-st-interp-num/README.md

 The experiments are given as three Python scripts (`second-order.py`, `port-Hamiltonian.py`, `time-delay.py`).
+Note that `second-order.py` and `port-Hamiltonian.py` may complete in a few minutes, but `time-delay.py` may take 10h.

-They can be opened as Jupyter notebooks via [`jupytext`](https://jupytext.readthedocs.io/en/latest/).
+The scripts can be opened as Jupyter notebooks via [`jupytext`](https://jupytext.readthedocs.io/en/latest/).

 ## Author